-Ever wonder what would happen if someone took Pooh's Adventures and did it with Ed, Edd n Eddy and Loads and Loads of Characters from other fandoms and tried to make a shared universe of it?
-Well you don't have to.
+Ever wonder what would happen if someone took Pooh's Adventures and did it with Ed, Edd n Eddy and many characters from other fandoms and tried to make a shared universe of it?
+Well, you don't have to.
 Because it already exists.
 Ironically, it has nothing to do with the Pooh's Adventures beyond the similar formula.

-Created originally on YouTube by Movieman MDG and B-Master Productions before moving to it's own website, The Ultimate Ed-Chronicles is Exactly What It Says on the Tin.
+Created originally on YouTube by Movieman MDG and B-Master Animation before moving to its own website, The Ultimate Ed-Chronicles is Exactly What It Says on the Tin.
 Basically the three title characters of Ed, Edd n Eddy go on all sorts of adventures in varying movies, ranging from The Black Cauldron, Iron Man and many more that the creator has planned.
-The series has all the Continuity Snarl you'd think something like this have plus a whole lot other strange scenarios that in the end don't really impact the main plot.
-Nonetheless it still has it's fans though for probably the wrong reasons.

 The official site can be found here.
 Also contains a list of future crossovers.
-There's also another spinoff in development (yes a rare spinoff of a spinoff), featuring characters from The Loud House, Gravity Falls and Final Fantasy called "The Loud Ghostbusters" with the first crossover being..well, Ghostbusters (2016).
-One can only imagine how much of a Broken Base this one will be.
-It now even has a reddit page dedicated to it.
+There's also another spinoff in development, featuring characters from The Loud House, Gravity Falls and Final Fantasy called "The Loud Ghostbusters" with the first crossover being Ghostbusters (2016).
+It now even has a Reddit page dedicated to it.

 Tropes that apply to The Ultimate Ed-Chronicles: